bttcprotocol/cli/README.md

 **To setup 1 node local network**

-This will setup Heimdall and Bor.
+This will setup Delivery and Bttc.

 ```bash
 matic-cli setup localnet